 How Do You Make Crockpot Hawaiian Chicken BBQ Sliders?

 Basically, you put everything in the crockpot, turn it on and that’s it.
-Pretty simple.
+Pretty simple this Crockpot Hawaiian Chicken Recipe is!

 - First, for the red pepper, tomatoes, and onion just chop them into small pieces, they don’t have to be perfect or pretty.
 2.

 - Second, add the veggies to the crockpot along with your chicken.
-Next, add in your pineapple and BBQ sauce.
+Next, add in your pineapple and BBQ sauce into the slow cooker.
 Personally, for the pineapple I like to use the canned tidbits, but you could use any canned kind you prefer or have available.
 If you have fresh you could use that as well.

 - Now for the sauce, I love, love, love, LOVE, the Famous Dave’s Sweet and Zesty.
 If you can find this use it.
-It is wonderful and perfect for this recipe.
+It is wonderful and perfect for this easy Hawaiian chicken recipe.
 Alternatively, if you can’t find it you can just use your favorite one.

 - Next, add in some salt and pepper to taste and some red pepper flakes if you want some heat.

-- Finally, cover and cook on high for 4 hours or low for 6 hours.
-Once the chicken is tender and falling apart, drain the excess liquid and shred the chicken.
+- Finally, cover and cook the slow crockpot Hawaiian chicken on high for 4 hours or low for 6 hours.
+Once the Hawaiian chicken is tender and falling apart, drain the excess liquid and shred the chicken.
 Stir it all together with veggies and additional sauce if desired.

-- Finally, I love to serve this chicken with pepper jack cheese, King Hawaiian Rolls, and purple cabbage (or cole slaw).
+- Finally, I love to serve this BBQ Hawaiian chicken with pepper jack cheese, King Hawaiian Rolls, and purple cabbage (or cole slaw).

-See Recipe Video for a more detailed look at prep for these BBQ Chicken Sliders!
+See Recipe Video for a more detailed look at prep for these BBQ Hawaiian Chicken Sliders!

-When serving these sliders there are a few different options.
+When serving these Crockpot Hawaiian Chicken Sliders there are a few different options.

-DO NOT put the pulled chicken on the buns with cheese and try and bake them together.
+DO NOT put the pulled BBQ Hawaiian chicken on the buns with cheese and try and bake them together.
 This will result in a soggy hot-mess.
 I know I have seen so many recipes that you slice the buns down the middle and put your cooked meat on with cheese and bake it all together.
 This will not work for this recipe.
 Trust me, I’ve tried it.
-The meat has too much liquid in it from the sauce and pineapple and when you bake it in a dish all the moisture will release.
+The slow cooker BBQ chicken has too much liquid in it from the sauce and pineapple and when you bake it in a dish all the moisture will release.
 The bottom bun will not survive this.
-Learn from me people, just add the meat separately.
+Learn from me people, just add the Hawaiian chicken separately.

 Looking For More Appetizer Ideas?!